techypoint/techypoint.github.io/_posts/create-a-website/2020-05-16-sign-up-mailchimp.md

 In this Tutorial, we will talk about how we will integrate Sign Up Form on our website.

-This feature lets users Subscribe for latest updates.
+This feature lets users subscribe for latest updates.
 We are integrating this using MailChimp.

 ## What is MailChimp